Die Sendung mit der Maus: Format

-Each show consists of several segments, the Lachgeschichten purely to amuse, and the Sachgeschichten ("non-fiction stories"), short educational features on a variety of topics, such as what must be done before a plane can take off or how holes get into Swiss cheese or the stripes into toothpaste.
+Each show consists of several segments, the Lachgeschichten ("laughing stories") purely to amuse, and the Sachgeschichten ("non-fiction stories" or "documentaries"), short educational features on a variety of topics, such as what must be done before a plane can take off, how holes get into Swiss cheese or stripes into toothpaste.
 These are punctuated by a short cartoon with the mouse, often with one or more of its friends.